OpenEvalProject/evals/manuscripts/elife-46924/v2/manuscript.md

 We used XDS to index the diffraction images and XSCALE (Kabsch, 2010) for merging and scaling together datasets originating from thirteen different crystals.

-## Structure determination
+### Structure determination

 We determined the structure of Aβ 16–26 D23N using molecular replacement.
 KLVFFA (pdb 2Y2A) led us to our atomic model.
 The solution was obtained using Phaser (McCoy, 2007).
 Subsequent rounds of model building and refinement were carried out using COOT and Phenix, respectively (Emsley and Cowtan, 2004; McCoy et al., 2005).
 Electron scattering factors were used for refinement.
 Some reflections extended to 1.40 Å resolution.
 Calculations of the area buried and Sc were performed with AREAIMOL (Collaborative Computational Project, 1994; Lee and Richards, 1971) and Sc (Connolly, 1983; Lawrence and Colman, 1993; Richards, 1977), respectively.

-## Computational structure-based design
+### Computational structure-based design

 Computational designs were carried out using the RosettaDesign software as described previously (Sievers et al., 2011).
 The atomic structure of the 16-KLVFFAENVGS-26 Aβ segment was used as a starting template for computational design.
 An extended L-peptide (or D-peptide, six to eight residues) was first placed at the end of the starting template of atomic structure.
 The design procedure then built side-chain rotamers of all residues onto the nine-residue peptide backbone placed at growing end of fibril.
 The optimal set of rotamers was identified as those that minimize an energy function containing a Lennard-Jones potential, an orientation-dependent hydrogen bond potential, a solvation term, amino acid-dependent reference energies, and a statistical torsional potential that depends on the backbone and side-chain dihedral angles.
 Area buried and shape complementarity calculations were performed with areaimol and Sc, respectively, from the CCP4 suite of crystallographic programs (Collaborative Computational Project, 1994).
 The solubility of each peptide was evaluated by hydropathy index (Kyte and Doolittle, 1982).
 The designed peptides were selected based on calculated binding energy of top or bottom binding mode, shape complementarity and peptide solubility.
 Each structural model of selected peptides went through human inspection using Pymol, where those peptides with sequence redundancy and fewer binding interactions were omitted.
 Finally, select peptides were synthesized and tested experimentally.

-## Sample preparation for electron microscopy
+### Sample preparation for electron microscopy

 Aβ1–42 was dissolved and diluted as previously described.
 Inhibitor stocks were prepared in 100% DMSO and were added such that the sample contained 10 μM monomeric Aβ1–42 the indicated ratio of inhibitor with final concentration of 1% DMSO.
 Samples were incubated for 72 hr at 37°C under quiescent conditions.
 Aβ1–42 fibrils were formed as described, and then treated with indicated ration of inhibitor for 24 hr at 37°C under quiescent conditions.
 Fibril abundance was checked using electron microscopy.

-## Transmission electron microscopy
+### Transmission electron microscopy

 Samples were spotted onto non-holey grids and left for 160 to 180 s.
 Remaining liquid was wicked off and then left to dry before analyzing.
 Samples for negative-stain TEM were treated with 2% uranyl acetate after sample was wicked off the grid.
 After 1 min, the uranyl acetate was wicked off.
 The grids were analyzed using a T12 Electron Microscope (FEI, Hillsboro, OR).
 Images were collected at 3200x or 24,000x magnification and recorded using a Gatan 2k × 2 k CCD camera.

-## Thioflavin-T (ThT) kinetic assays
+### Thioflavin-T (ThT) kinetic assays

 Thioflavin-T (ThT) assays were performed in black polystyrene 96-well plates (Nunc, Rochester, NY) or black polypropylene 96 well plates (Greiner Bio-One, Austria), as indicated, and sealed with UV optical tape.
 The total reaction volume was 150 μL per well.
 Aβ1–42 was prepared as described.
 Inhibitors were added at indicted concentrations, with a final concentration of 1% DMSO.
 ThT fluorescence was recorded with excitation and emission of 444 nm and 482 nm, respectively, using a Varioskan Flash (Thermo Fisher Scientific, Grand Island, NY).
 Experiments were performed at 37°C without shaking in triplicate and readings were recorded every 5 min.
 Seeding assay included 10% monomer equivalent of preformed fibrils, aggregated in LoBind polypropylene tubes, and sonicated for 10 min prior to addition.
 Inhibitor interruption assays were prepared as above in polypropylene plates.
 At approximal T1/2, readings were paused and inhibitors were added as indicated, and plates were resealed with new UV optical tape.

 ThT assays with tau40 were prepared as above with the following exceptions.
 0.5 mg/mL heparin (Sigma cat. no. H3393) was added to the reaction mixture and experiments were performed at 37°C with double orbital shaking at 700 rpm.
 ThT assays with K18+ were prepared as above with the following exceptions.
 Experiments were performed at 37°C with double orbital shaking at 700 rpm, in polypropylene plates.
 Seeding assays included 10% monomer equivalent of preformed fibrils, sonicated for 10 min prior to addition.

-## Cell culture
+### Cell culture

 Neuro2a (N2a) cells (ATCC cat# CCL-131) were cultured in MEM media (Cat. # 11095–080, Life Technologies) plus 10% fetal bovine serum and 1% pen-strep (Life Technologies).
 Cells were cultured at 37°C in 5% CO2 incubator.
 Cells were authenticated by COX I gene analysis (Laragen), and mycoplasma negative by MycoAlert PLUS Detection Kit (Lonza, cat# LT07-701).

-## 3-(4,5-dimethylthiazol-2-yl)−2,5-diphenyltetrazolium bromide (MTT) dye reduction assay for cell viability
+### 3-(4,5-dimethylthiazol-2-yl)−2,5-diphenyltetrazolium bromide (MTT) dye reduction assay for cell viability

 N2a cells were plated at 5,000 cells per well in 90 μL of culture media, in clear 96-well plates (Cat. # 3596, Costar, Tewksbury, MA).
 Cells were allowed to adhere to the plate for 20–24 hr.
 Aβ1–42 samples were incubated at 10 μM with or without inhibitors at varying ratios for 12 hr at 37°C and then applied to N2a cells.
 10 μL of sample was added to cells.
 By doing this, samples were diluted 1/10 from in vitro stocks.
 Experiments were done in triplicate.

 After a 24-hr incubation, 20 μL of Thiazolyl Blue Tetrazolium Bromide MTT dye (Sigma, St. Louis, MO) was added to each well and incubated for 3.5 hr at 37°C under sterile conditions.
 The MTT dye stock is 5 mg/mL in Dulbecco’s PBS.
 Next, the plate was removed from the incubator and the MTT assay was stopped by carefully aspirating off the culture media and adding 100 μL of 100% DMSO to each well.
 Absorbance was measured at 570 nm using a SpectraMax M5.
 A background reading was recorded at 700 nm and subsequently subtracted from the 570 nm value.
 Cells treated with vehicle alone (PBS+0.1% DMSO) were designated at 100% viable and cells treated with 100% DMSO designated as 0% viable, and cell viability of all other treatments was calculated accordingly.
 We employed one-way ANOVA as our statistical test for significance.
 Extended ANOVA data included as a supplementary file.
 IC50 values were estimated using a four-parameter non-linear fit dose-response curve in Graphpad Prism.

-## Dot Blot Assay
+### Dot Blot Assay

 Aβ1–42 samples were incubated at 10 μM with or without inhibitors for 6, 24, and 72 hr at 37°C, and spotted onto a nitrocellulose membrane (Cat. # 162–0146, BioRad, Hercules, CA).
 20 μL was loaded for each condition; 2 μL was spotted at a time and allowed to dry between application.
 The membranes were blotted as previously described (Krotee et al., 2017), with the exception of the primary antibodies used.
 The antibodies used in the assay were previously generated and characterized (Hatami et al., 2014).
 Blots were quantified with ImageJ.

-## Surface Plasmon Resonance (SPR)
+### Surface Plasmon Resonance (SPR)

 SPR experiments were performed using BiacoreT200 instrument (GE Healthcare).
 Aβ42 fibrils/tau K18 fibrils were immobilized on a CM5 sensor chip.
 The fibrils of Aβ42 were prepared by placing a sample of 50 µM Aβ42 in PBS pH 7.4 in two wells of a Nunc 96-well optical bottom plate (Thermo Scientific), 150 µl/well and incubating the plate in a microplate reader (FLUOstar Omega, BMG Labtech) at 37°C with double orbital shaking at 600 rpm overnight.
 Sample from the two wells were pooled together and Aβ42 fibrils were isolated from the incubation mixture by centrifuging it at 13,000 xG, 4°C for 45 min.
 The supernatant was removed and the pellet was re-dissolved in an equal volume of PBS as that of supernatant.
 The isolated fibrils were sonicated using a probe sonicator for 1–2 min at 18% amplitude with 2 s on, 5 s off pulses.
 The sonicated fibrils were filtered through a 0.22 µ filter to remove large aggregates.
 The sonicated and filtered fibrils were diluted to 60 µg/ml in 10 mM NaAc, pH 3 and then, immobilized immediately on a CM5 sensor chip using standard amine coupling chemistry.
 Briefly, the carboxyl groups on the sensor surface were activated by injecting 100 µl of 0.2 M EDC and 0.05 M NHS mixture over flow cells 1–2.
 The fibrils were then injected at a flow rate of 5 µl/min over flow cell 2 of the activated sensor surface for 900 s.
 The remaining activated groups in both the flow cells were blocked by injecting 120 µl of 1 M ethanolamine-HCl pH 8.
 5..
 For the binding assay each peptide inhibitor was dissolved in 100% DMSO at a concentration of 1 mM and diluted in PBS pH 7.4+1.2% DMSO to concentrations ranging from 5 µM to 260 µM.
 Each peptide was injected at a flow rate of 30 µl/min over both flow cells (1 and 2) at increasing concentrations (in running buffer, PBS, pH 7.4+1.2% DMSO) at 25°C. For each sample the contact time and dissociation time were 120 s and 160 s, respectively.
 3 M NaCl was used as regeneration buffer.
 The data were processed and analyzed using Biacore T200 evaluation software 3.1.
 The data of flow cell 1 (blank control) was subtracted from the data of flow cell 2 (with immobilized fibrils/monomers).
-The equilibrium dissociation constant (Kd) was calculated by fitting the plot of steady-state peptide binding levels (Req) against peptide concentration (C) with 1:1 binding model (Equation 1).(1)Req=CRmaxKd+C+RI
+The equilibrium dissociation constant (Kd) was calculated by fitting the plot of steady-state peptide binding levels (Req) against peptide concentration (C) with 1:1 binding model (Equation 1).

+$$
+Req=\frac{CR_{max}}{Kd+C}+RI
+$$

 Rmax = Analyte binding capacity of the surface

 RI = Bulk refractive index contribution in the sample

-## Recombinant Tau purification
+### Recombinant Tau purification

 K18, K18+, Human Tau40 (residues 1–441) WT, 3R and mutants: interface A (Q276W, L282R, I308P), interface B (Q276W, I277M, I308P), interface C (I277M, L282R, I308P)interface 1 (Q276W, I277M, L282R, Q307W, V309W), interface 2 (Q276W, I277M, L282R, I308W), were expressed in pET28b with a C-terminal His-tag (tau40) or or PNG2 (K18, K18+) in BL21-Gold E. coli cells grown in TB to an OD600 = 0.8.
 Cells were induced with 0.5 mM IPTG for 3 hr at 37°C and lysed by sonication in 50 mM Tris (pH 8.0) with 500 mM NaCl, 20 mM imidazole, 1 mM beta-mercaptoethanol, and HALT protease inhibitor.
 Cells were lysed by sonication, clarified by centrifugation at 15,000 rpm for 15 min, and passed over a 5 ml HisTrap affinity column.
 The column was washed with lysis buffer and eluted over a gradient of imidazole from 20 to 300 mM.
 Fractions containing purified Tau40 were dialyzed into 50 mM MES buffer (pH 6.0) with 50 mM NaCl and 1 mM beta-mercaptoethanol and purified by cation exchange.
 Peak fractions were polished on a HiLoad 16/600 Superdex 200 pg in 1X PBS (pH 7.4), and concentrated to ~20–60 mg/ml by ultrafiltration using a 10 kDa cutoff.

-## Fibril incubation with inhibitors for tau biosensor cell-seeding assays
+### Fibril incubation with inhibitors for tau biosensor cell-seeding assays

 Aβ fibrils were prepared at 200 μM at 37°C for 72 hr before diluting to 50 μM in PBS buffer (pH 7.4) for seeding experiments.
 Tau40 WT and interface mutation fibrils were prepared by shaking 50 μM tau40 in PBS buffer (pH 7.4) with 0.5 mg/ml heparin (Sigma cat. no. H3393) and 1 mM dithiothreitol (DTT) for 3–6 days.
 Fibrillization was confirmed with an endpoint ThT reading, and fibrils were then diluted 20-fold to 1.25 μM in OptiMEM (Life Technologies, cat. no. 31985070).
 Inhibitors dissolved in DMSO were added to 20 μl of diluted fibrils at a concentration 20-fold greater than the final desired concentration.
 Fibrils were incubated for ~16 hr with the inhibitor, and subsequently were sonicated in a Cup Horn water bath for 3 min before seeding the cells.
 The resulting ‘pre-capped fibrils’ were mixed with one volume of Lipofectamine 2000 (Life Technologies, cat. no. 11668027) prepared by diluting 1 μl of Lipofectamine in 19 μl of OptiMEM.
 After 20 min, 10 μl of fibrils were added to 90 μl of the tau-K18CY biosensor cells to achieve the final indicated ligand concentration.
 Cells were verified by STR profiling and confirmed mycoplasma negative (Laragen).
 Quantification of seeding was determined by imaging the entire well of a 96-well plate seeded in triplicate and imaged using a Celigo Image Cytometer (Nexcelom) in the YFP channel.
 Aggregates were counted using ImageJ (Eliceiri et al., 2012) by subtracting the background fluorescence from unseeded cells and then counting the number of peaks with fluorescence above background using the built-in Particle Analyzer.
 We employed one-way ANOVA as our statistical test for significance.
 Extended ANOVA data included as a supplementary file.
 Dose-response curves were constructed for inhibitor peptides exhibiting concentration dependence by fitting to a nonlinear regression model in Graphpad Prism.
 High resolution images were acquired using a ZEISS Axio Observer D1 fluorescence microscope.

-## Preparation of Brain lysate
+### Preparation of Brain lysate

 Human brain tissue was obtained from the Neuropathology Laboratory at UCLA Medical Center.
 AD and PSP cases were confirmed by the Neuropathology Laboratory by immunostaining autopsied brain tissue sections, and the PSP donor was confirmed to be free of amyloid immunoreactivity.
 Tissue sections from the indicated brain regions were manually homogenized using a disposable ultra-tissue grinder (Thermo Fisher) in TBS (pH 7.4) supplemented with 1X HALT protease inhibitor.
 Homogenized tissue was aliquoted to several PCR tubes and prepared for seeding in biosensor cells by sonication as described by Kaufman et al. (2017), except tissue sections were sonicated twice as long, for a total of 2 hr, in an ice cooled circulating water bath with individual sample tubes stirring to ensure each tube received the same sonication energy.
 Subsequently, seeding was measured by transfection into biosensor cells and quantified as described above.
 We employed one-way ANOVA as our statistical test for significance.
 Extended ANOVA data included as a supplementary file.

-## Immunodepletion of Brain lysate
+### Immunodepletion of Brain lysate

 Lysate was prepared as above.
 2 µg (0.2 μL at 11 μg/uL) Tau antibody (Dako A0024) was conjugated to 0.75 mg ProteinG Dynabeads (25 μL of 30 mg/mL).
 Antibody was mixed with beads and nutated for 10 min, washed with 200 μL Citrate-phosphate wash buffer pH 5.0, and then resuspended in a minimal volume of wash buffer.
 200 μL of brain lysate diluted 1/20 in OptiMEM was added to antibody-bead suspension and Nutated for 30 min.
 Supernatant was removed and used for transfection into biosensor cells, as previously described.

-## Aggregation Inhibition Assay with α-synuclein
+### Aggregation Inhibition Assay with α-synuclein

 α-synuclein was expressed and purified as described previously in Rodriguez, et al. with the following exceptions to the expression protocol.
 An overnight starter culture was grown in 15 mL instead of 100 mL, 7 mL of which was used to inoculate 1 L. After induction, cells were allowed to grow for 3–4 hr at 34°C (instead of 4–6 hr at 30°C).
 Cells were then harvested by centrifuging at 5000 x g.

 ThT assays with α-synuclein were performed in black 96-well plates (Nunc, Rochester, NY) sealed with UV optical tape.
 The total reaction volume was 180 μL per well.
 ThT fluorescence was recorded with excitation and emission of 444 nm and 482 nm, respectively, using a Varioskan Flash (Thermo Fisher Scientific, Grand Island, NY).
 Experiments were performed at 37°C, shaking at 600 rpm with a teflon bead, in triplicate and readings were recorded every 15 min.
 Alpha synuclein at 105 μM in PBS was diluted to a final concentration of 50 μM in 25 μM Thioflavin-T and PBS.
 Inhibitors were added at the specified concentration by diluting 10 mM stocks in 100% DMSO 1 to 40 in the same manner.
 Thus, inhibitors were tested at 5:1 molar excess of α-synuclein.

-## Aggregation Inhibition Assay with IAPP
+### Aggregation Inhibition Assay with IAPP

 Human IAPP1-37NH2 (hIAPP) was purchased for Innopep (San Diego, CA).
 Peptides were prepared by dissolving lyophilized peptide in 100% 1,1,1,3,3,3-Hexafluoro-2-propanol (HFIP) at 250 μM for 2 hr.
 Next, the sample was spin-filtered and then HFIP was removed with a CentriVap Concentrator (Labconco, Kansas City, MO).
 After removal of the HFIP, the peptide was dissolved at 1 mM or 10 mM in 100% DMSO (IAPP alone) or 100% DMSO solutions containing 1 mM or 10 mM inhibitor.
 The DMSO peptide stocks were diluted 100-fold in filter-sterilized Dulbecco’s PBS (Cat. # 14200–075, Life Technologies, Carlsbad, CA).
 Thioflavin-T (ThT) assays with hIAPP were performed in black 96-well plates (Nunc, Rochester, NY) sealed with UV optical tape. hIAPP1-37NH2 and mIAPP1-37NH2 were prepared as described.
 The total reaction volume was 150 μL per well.
 ThT fluorescence was recorded with excitation and emission of 444 nm and 482 nm, respectively, using a Varioskan Flash (Thermo Fisher Scientific, Grand Island, NY).
 Experiments were performed at 25°C without shaking in triplicate and readings were recorded every 5 min.

-## Atomic structure overlay
+### Atomic structure overlay

 A structural superposition of Aβ 16–26 and tau (5V5B, 6HRE) was performed using LSQ from coot (Emsley and Cowtan, 2004).
 We calculated root mean square deviation (RMSD) of main chains for parallel orientations fitting 6–8 residues.
 Anti-parallel LSQ computation of Aβ 16–22 and tau 275–281 (5V5B) of Cα atoms was calculated, and side chain rotamers optimized with Foldit (Kleffner et al., 2017) over 2000 iterations to minimize energy to −603 REU.
 For side seeding model, residues 16–21 of Aβ (5OQV) were superimposed on 304–309 of Tau (6HRF).
 Tau was then manually moved perpendicular to the fibril axis to make a complementary surface with 5OQV.
 Backbone and side chain rotamers were optimized with Foldit to minimize energy to −1517REU.